-Savings Tip #1: Sell Your Stuff
+Save Money for Travel Tip #1: Sell Your Stuff

 If you are anything like me, you have things that you don’t really need or want anymore.
 You may have a closet full of clothes that you don’t wear, collections of things that aren’t that important to you anymore, or valuables that you’d rather trade in for a vacation across the world.
 All you have to do is get organized, decide where you would get the most money for your things, and sell, sell, sell!
 Here are some places where you can sell your belongings for extra cash:

-- eBay – Ebay is the most popular place to sell valuables and collectibles, and it’s pretty easy, too.
+- Sell Your Valuables: Ebay is the most popular place to sell valuables and collectibles, and it’s pretty easy, too.
 Just upload some high quality photos with good descriptions and list them in an auction or “Buy it now” format.
 Ebay allows you to list up to 100 items for free each month and you only have to pay a fee that is a percentage of the selling price.
 Make sure that you have a Paypal account set up so you can collect the payments.
 If you’re unsure about how to do this, there are many tutorials online that could help you out.

-- Have a Garage Sale – Gather up all of the extra items that aren’t valuable enough to sell online and have a yard sale!
-Put price stickers on all of your items and put signs up around your neighborhood.
+- Have a Garage Sale: Gather up all of the extra items that aren’t valuable enough to sell online and have a yard sale!
+Put price stickers on “all of your items and put signs up around your neighborhood.
 You can also place a free ad online for your sale on Craigslist and Kijiji.
 It will be a bit of work lugging all of your things to the curb, but you’ll earn some extra cash while reducing clutter in your living space!
 Your “trash” could easily be someone else’s treasure.

-Savings Tip #2: Live Minimally
+Save Money for Travel Tip #2: Live Minimally

 There’s nothing wrong with taking pleasure in owning some beautiful things, but I’m sure there are some things that you can give up.
-In the process, you’ll save money, won’t have to work overtime to pay the bills, and you’ll be able to travel farther!
+In the process, you’ll save money, won’t have to work overtime to pay the bills, and you’ll be able to travel farther.
 By making simple cuts to your monthly costs, you’ll be able to enjoy an extra night in a hotel, an extra meal at a faraway restaurant, an extra day sight-seeing in a historic city or more time lounging on a gorgeous beach.
 Here are some suggestions for living with less and saving more:

-- Don’t Buy What You Don’t Need – This one is pretty self-explanatory.
+- Don’t Buy What You Don’t Need: This one is pretty self-explanatory.
 Before you buy something, think to yourself, do I really need this?
 If you need it, buy it.
 If not, you might want to think about passing on it.

-- Cut Down on Monthly Bills – There are many ways to do this.
+- Cut Down on Monthly Bills: There are many ways to do this.
 When we cancelled our cable TV, we also decided to switch Internet Providers.
-We found a provider called Tek Savvy and it uses exactly the same cable Internet line that we had before, but at way lower rates than what we were paying.
+We found a provider called TekSavvy and it uses exactly the same cable Internet line that we had before, but at way lower rates than what we were paying.
 There are numerous ISPs like this, so I’m sure you’ll be able to find one in your area.
 A fast Internet connection is important to us, although we will happily pay less if given the choice.
-Other options to cut down on your monthly bills: make sure you use less hydro by turning off the lights when you leave a room, or unplugging certain electronic devices when you’re not using them.
+Other options to cut down on your monthly bills: make sure you use less hydro by turning off the lights when you leave a room, or unplug electronic devices when you’re not using them.
 Be sure to watch your water consumption as well.

 Kristin of Be My Travel Muse